LumiToad/GUIForDiskpart/README.md

   <h1>GUI for Diskpart - GUIFD</h1>

   <p>
-  <h3>Currently refactoring to MVP View-Model (as of the end of May 2025)</h3>
+  <h3>Status</h3>
     Yes, the project is still alive!
     I intend to add more features, adding stuff to the wiki and some UI adjustments, before this is considered "done".<br />
-  But MVP refactor comes first!
+    The project was just updated to use the MVP view model.
   </p>
   <br />
   <p>